 PROFESSIONAL RESOURCES

-Dr. Sutter's youtube page has countless stories of patients who traveled to his Eugene, Oregon office seeking relief.
-For more than a decade, he has been posting videos and publishing literature articles documenting diagnosis and occlusal treatment for patients diagnosed with Meniere's disease, trigeminal neuralgia, TMD, and more.
+Dr. Sutter's youtube channel has countless stories of patients who've traveled to his office in Eugene, Oregon—seeking relief.
+For more than a decade, his videos and TMD literature document diagnosis and occlusal treatment for patients with occlusomuscular symptoms diagnosed as Meniere's disease, trigeminal neuralgia, and much more.

 Jul 30, 2016 - Drs.
 Robert Kerstein and Mark Piper recount their respective experiences with measured occlusion and TMJ imaging concepts, finding common answers to the classic debate:

 Dr. Piper shares his perspective as a TMJ surgeon and how his philosophy evolved over the decades, describing his path as a paradigm shift.
-He was for many years the oral surgeon affiliated with Dr. Pete Dawson, founder of the Dawson Academy in St. Petersburg, FL.
+Now retired, he was for many years the oral surgeon affiliated with Dr. Pete Dawson, founder of the Dawson Academy in St. Petersburg, FL.

-They discuss limitations of analog methods, contrasting concepts of condylar positioning (FSCP adapted/non-adapted vs. 'CR'), DTR CALIBRATION vs. traditional 'equilibration', force outlier contacts in periodontal considerations such as PDL attachment loss and mobility, and iatrogenic malocclusomuscular hypertonia with disc displacement in chronic TMJ microtrauma.
+They discuss limitations of analog methods, historical paradigmatic conceptualizations of condylar positioning ('FSCP adapted/non-adapted' vs. 'CR'), DTR CALIBRATION vs. unmeasured 'equilibration', force outlier contacts in periodontal considerations such as PDL attachment loss and mobility, and the role of iatrogenic maloccluso-muscular disc displacement (!) in chronic TMJ microtrauma.

 Jul 25, 2016 - Drs.
-Piper and Yiannios weigh sympathetic influence on dental pain and TMD symptoms.
-Dr. Piper describes the connection between malocclusion and trigeminal induction of stomatognathic muscle spasms.
+Piper and Yiannios weigh sympathetic hypertonia with TMD symptoms and dental pain described here as allodynia.
+Dr. Piper highlights malocclusion in trigeminal muscle spasm & coinciding autonomic influence.

 Sympathetic nerve fibers accompany the trigeminal nerve along its branches.
-They manage muscle tone, dental sensation, and homeostatic mechanisms which also affect heart rate, peripheral vascular resistance, and cerebral vascular tone.
+They manage muscle tone, dental sensation, and homeostatic mechanisms which also affect heart rate, insulin levels, and peripheral vascular resistance.

 Oct 22, 2025 - "Why is a general dentist treating something typically diagnosed by ear, nose, and throat physicians?"
 Dr. Sutter profiles the nature and symptoms of Meniere's, highlighting its status as a diagnosis of exclusion based upon clinical presentation and briefly covering treatment options.